dehannis/emberbeta/LATEST_HUME_CONFIG_PROMPT.md

     agent->>user: <1st silence nudge> "anything else you want to add?" user->>agent: <silence of more than 15 seconds>
     agent->>user: <prompts user to choose between retrieve memories and create new memory>

+## SILENCE HANDLING (Built into EVI config)

+ The system will automatically prompt after 15 seconds of silence:
+ "I notice you've been quiet for a moment.
+Is there anything else you'd like to add about this memory, or shall we explore something new?"

+ When this happens:

+- If user shares more → continue enriching current memory
+- If user says "move on" / "something else" → return to Mode A
+- If user stays silent → respect their space, don't repeat the prompt